Authorities announce 2nd coronavirus death in US

-SEATTLE (AP) — Health officials in Washington state said Sunday night that a second person had died from the coronavirus.
+SEATTLE (AP) — Health officials in Washington state said Sunday night that a second person had died from the coronavirus — a man in his 70s from a nursing facility near Seattle where dozens of people were sick and had been tested for the virus.

-Researchers said the virus may have been circulating for weeks undetected in the greater Seattle area.
+Researchers said earlier the virus may have been circulating for weeks undetected in Washington state.

-In a statement, Public Health—Seattle & King County said a man in his 70s died Saturday.
-On Friday, health officials said a man in his 50s died of coronavirus.
+In a statement, Public Health—Seattle & King County said the man died Saturday.
+On Friday, health officials said a man in his 50s died of coronavirus, the first death from the virus in the U.S..
 Both had underlying health conditions, and both were being treated at a hospital in Kirkland, Washington, east of Seattle.

 Washington state now has 12 confirmed cases.